 When faced with a challenge, we can respond in one of two primary ways.
-We can draw on a threat-based fight-flight-or-freeze response.
-Or we can tap in to our inner light of wisdom, peace, and inspiration – and let that inner light guide our actions.
+We can respond with a threat-based fight/flight/freeze response.
+Or we can tap into our inner light of wisdom, peace, and inspiration – and let that inner light guide our actions.

 Our inner, spiritual light can give us divinely-inspired guidance on our decisions.
 It can fill us with a sense of safety and security.
-It can help us to feel connected to all life.
-It can replace a sense of threat with a sense of empowerment and strength.
+It can inspire creative solutions to problems.

-The problems is that, for many of us, the soot that surrounds the light has become so thick that we have forgotten that the light exists.
+The problems is that, in certain areas of our lives, the soot can become so thick that we forget that the light exists.
 Stumbling around in darkness, we become frightened and defensive – and end up layering even more soot upon the glass.

-Recognizing that self-pressuring thoughts are a subtle form of self-attack is an essential step in clearing the lamp's glass.
-Having recognized this form of soot, we can then clear the way for a more self-loving alternative.
+Recognizing that self-pressuring thoughts are inhibiting our light is an essential step in clearing the lamp's glass.
+Having recognized this form of soot, we can then clear the way for a wiser alternative.

-As an example, let's imagine a person who is dealing with a conflict with her boss.
+As an example, let's imagine a person who is dealing with a conflict with a friend.
 She is feeling stressed, and she falls into a self-pressuring framework.
 She finds herself thinking:

 I really have to figure out how to resolve this conflict.

-I have to figure out how to make her happy.
+I have to figure out how to make my friend happy.

 I probably shouldn't have said anything originally.